Finding a Sparse Connected Spanning Subgraph in a non-Uniform Failure Model: Basic Observations

 \begin{proof} Let~$(G=(V,S,U),k)$ be an instance of \stue.
 We construct an equivalent instance~$(G',2k+1)$ of \stue{} with bisection width one as follows.
 The graph consists of two copies of~$G$ and one safe edge between the two copies (the endpoints of this edge can be chosen arbitrarily).
 Observe that~$G'$ has bisection width one.

-If~$G$ contains an unsafe spanning connected subgraph of size~$k$, then we find a solution for~$G'$ of size~$2k+1$ by taking the same solution in both copies and adding the safe edge between these two solutions.
-Conversely, if~$G'$ contains an unsafe spanning connected subgraph of size~$2k+1$, then it needs to contain the safe edge between the two copies of~$G$.
-By the pigeonhole principle, there is an unsafe spanning connected subgraph of size at most~$k$ in one of the two copies. \end{proof}
+If~$G$ contains a safe spanning connected subgraph of size~$k$, then we find a solution for~$G'$ of size~$2k+1$ by taking the same solution in both copies and adding the safe edge between these two solutions.
+Conversely, if~$G'$ contains a safe spanning connected subgraph of size~$2k+1$, then it needs to contain the safe edge between the two copies of~$G$.
+By the pigeonhole principle, there is a safe spanning connected subgraph of size at most~$k$ in one of the two copies.
+This is by definition a solution of size at most~$k$ for the input graph~$G$. \end{proof}